-Oro Valley Water Utility services the parcels adjacent to the subject property will connect to the existing water lines.
+Oro Valley Water Utility services the parcels adjacent to the subject property.
+The subject property will connect to the existing water lines.

 2. Sewer

 A 12" public sewer line runs along the west side of the subject property.
 Please refer to Exhibit II-L-1: Existing Sewer.